aanderse/LdapRecord.com/source/docs/configuration.md

 - Windows: `C:\OpenLDAP\sysconf`
 - Linux: `/etc/ssl/certs`

-Then, reference it in your `ldap.conf` with the full file path using (replace 'my-custom-path' with the location of the file):
+Then, reference it in your `ldap.conf` with the full file path using (replace `my-custom-path` with the location of the file):

 ```text